meeraa5/meeraa5/README.md

 Here are some ideas to get you started: -->

-Nice to meet you!, I'm currently a rising senior at SJSU.
+Nice to meet you!
+I'm currently a rising senior at SJSU.
 This summer 2025 I am internsing at HPE as a Data Engineer.

 I am Learning AI/ML with Cornell Univeristy and Break Through Tech is helping me break through tech :)